Chairman & CEO

 Robbins has more than 15 years of experience in the field of Human Resources.
 At Salesforce, Robbins’ previous leadership roles within Employee Success include overseeing recruiting and global business partners.
 Prior to joining Salesforce in 2006, she held positions at major technology companies including BEA, OpenWave, Plumtree Software and Excite@Home.

 Robbins holds a B.S. in Political Science from Santa Clara University.

-Amy Weaver is executive vice president and General Counsel at Salesforce and advises the company’s board of directors and management on legal issues.
+Amy Weaver is President, Legal and General Counsel at Salesforce.
 She is a member of the company’s executive committee.